 Mineral planning applications are not included in the National Planning Application set of forms (1APP), but you can submit an application relating to mineral developments by using the online application forms on the Somerset Planning Portal, or by downloading the Mineral Planning Application Form to submit it by post.
 Guidance on completing a Mineral Planning Application is also given in our Notes For Users.

-We encourage you to read our Planning Control Pre-application Advice Protocol and the Monitoring of Mineral and Waste Planning Permissions Site Monitoring leaflet before submitting an application.
+We encourage you to read our Planning Control Pre-application Advice Protocol before submitting an application.
 The Protocol sets out the benefits of seeking pre-application advice, what you can expect from us during the process, and what we expect from you.
 Please contact us to discuss your proposals before submitting an application by phoning us or by completing the online form.

-- a notice under Article 11 of the Town and Country Planning (Development Management Procedure) Order 2010 may also be required.
-This notice must be published in a local newspaper circulating in the locality in which the application is situated.
+- a notice under Article 13 of the Town and Country Planning (Development Management Procedure) Order 2015 may also be required.
+This notice must be published in a local newspaper circulating in the locality in which the application is situated

 What happens next